Visa Traveler

 02. Mexico

-• Permitted visas: All valid used/unused multiple-entry US visas
+• Permitted US visas: All valid used/unused multiple-entry US visas (valid US visas in old/expired passports are accepted)

-• US visa or green card must be valid for the entire stay in Mexico
+• Entry rule: US visa must be valid for the entire stay in Mexico

-Personal experience: I have entered Mexico many times by air, land and sea with my India passport and US visa.
-Sometimes I was asked how long I’ll stay in Mexico.
+Personal experience: I have entered Mexico with a US visa many times at International airports, land borders and seaports.
+Most times, I was asked how long I planned to stay in Mexico.
 I was always given a 180-day entry.

 —